newhavenrb/conferences/04_High_Performance_Ruby.md

 ### JVM opto 101
 JITs code bodies after 10k calls
 Inlines up to two targets
-Optimistics by making very aggressive decisions
+Optimistic by making very aggressive decisions
- * Makes optimistics decisions for a small system, but those decisions
+ * Makes optimistic decisions for a small system, but those decisions
  * Will have to be reversed for large systems
 Inlining optimizes and writes bytecode for a chunk of code instead of pieces